awlui/animate-typewriter/README.md

 ## Documentation
 ### Usage
 You have to instantiate the top level Typewriter Object and pass it parameters, which include the id for the root element that you want to inject the typewriter into.
-The second parameter will be custom settings that will be merged with the default settings.
+The second parameter, optional, will be custom settings that will be merged with the default settings.
+	var obj = new Typewriter('rootID', {typingSpeed: 'fast'});

+	obj
+	  .typeCharacters('Hello')
+	  .pauseFor(1000)
+	  .deleteCharacters(3)
+	  .typeCharacters('y')
+	  .start();